CGCL-codes/VulTrigger/README.md

 # On the Effectiveness of Function-Level Vulnerability Detectors for Inter-Procedural Vulnerabilities #

-We propose a tool, dubbed VulTrigger, for identifying vulnerability-triggering statements across functions and investigate the effectiveness of function-level vulnerability detectors in detecting inter-procedural vulnerabilities.
-For this purpose, we build the first Inter-Procedural Vulnerability Dataset (InterPVD) for C/C++ open-source software.
+We propose a tool, dubbed VulTrigger, for identifying vulnerability-triggering statements across functions and investigating the effectiveness of function-level vulnerability detectors in detecting inter-procedural vulnerabilities.
+For this purpose, we built the first Inter-Procedural Vulnerability Dataset (InterPVD) for C/C++ open-source software.
 We find:
 1. inter-procedural vulnerabilities are prevalent with an average of 2.8 inter-procedural layers;
 2. detecting inter-procedural vulnerabilities is significantly more challenging than detecting intra-procedural vulnerabilities for function-level vulnerability detectors.

 ***We provide the environments and test code of other vulnerability detection tools we evaluate, including three open-sourced tools (i.e., Flawfinder, Infer, and CodeQL) and five function-level vulnerability detectors (i.e., VulBERTa, LineVul, Devign, ReVeal, and VulCNN) in the form of docker images.
-We publish them on dockerhub and the link is available at `docker.txt`.***
+We publish them on Docker Hub and the link is available at [https://hub.docker.com/repository/docker/vultrigger/models_tools_env/general].***

 ##  Requirements ##
 To use VulTrigger, you need: